When you show an author description or bio at the end of your blog posts, you:

 Look for something that relates to an author bio or author description.

-For example, for a theme I installed on a test site to write this post, there was a link for Author Biography options.
+For a theme installed on a test site to help write this post, there was a link for Author Biography options.

 For your own theme, it’s probably going to say something different, or maybe on a submenu somewhere.